-• The specific medical and scientific reasons upon which the Adverse Determination was based.

-- A discussion of the Member's presenting symptoms or condition, diagnosis, and treatment interventions, and the specific reasons such medical evidence fails to meet the relevant medical review criteria. - Other covered alternative treatment, service(s), or supplies, if applicable. - The name and professional qualifications of the person or persons reviewing the Appeal. - Criteria and/or clinical guidelines or standards of care used in making the determination. - The right to receive a copy of the criteria and/or all information in the Appeal file, free of charge. - For an Adverse Determination, information for obtaining an External Review and continuation of services through the IRO, including the timeframe for filing. - A copy of the form prescribed by the IRO for requesting an External review.
+- The specific medical and scientific reasons upon which the Adverse Determination was based. - A discussion of the Member's presenting symptoms or condition, diagnosis, and treatment interventions, and the specific reasons such medical evidence fails to meet the relevant medical review criteria. - Other covered alternative treatment, service(s), or supplies, if applicable. - The name and professional qualifications of the person or persons reviewing the Appeal. - Criteria and/or clinical guidelines or standards of care used in making the determination. - The right to receive a copy of the criteria and/or all information in the Appeal file, free of charge. - For an Adverse Determination, information for obtaining an External Review and continuation of services through the IRO, including the timeframe for filing.